Hollywood Restraining Order

 So you've slapped your Stalker with a Crush

 with a restraining order?
 Guess what — it won't do a thing to protect you.
+It just encourages your stalker to get creative (for instance, getting a helicopter license.)
 So you're a Heroic Comedic Sociopath

 who's been told never to go in that bar again

 )?
 You'll be shot on sight if you go anywhere near it.

 restraining orders work on the honor system (much like the Amish computer virus, in fact).
 A restraining order cannot physically separate one person from another (unless the offender is fitted with an electronic implant that delievers traumatic shocks whenever he or she gets too close, but that's usually only in futuristic or dystopian stories); it just means the other person can call the police and have them arrested on sight if they're violating it.
 Also while restraining orders in TV usually require the person to maintain a minimum distance from another, in reality restraining orders usually order the person to refrain from contacting, harassing, following or stalking the other person, something that often doesn't deter a determined stalker.